MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     =#

-Since `Take` is a combinator, its argument could also be a full blown pipeline.
-This next example, `FirstHalf` is a combinator that builds a pipeline returning the first half of an input stream.
+Since `Take` is a combinator, its argument could also be a full blown query.
+This next example, `FirstHalf` is a combinator that builds a query returning the first half of an input stream.

     FirstHalf(X) = Each(X >> Take(Count(X) .÷ 2))